reema0814/Cloud-Scale-Analytics-with-Microsoft-Fabric/lab-guide/Overview.md

 ## About the Sandbox

-Using this environment, You'll be able to explore complete features and offerings offered by Microsoft Sentinel.
+Using this environment, you'll be able to explore complete features and offerings offered by Microsoft Sentinel.
 Please find the detailed overview of the sandbox environment below.

 ### Pre-provisioned resources